AnuzThapa/NEPA-tasks/README.md

        | to DB            |
        +-----------------+

-## Flow Summary:
+## Flow Summary

-1.User sends a query.
+1. User sends a query.
-2.Query is saved to SQLite DB.
+2. Query is saved to SQLite DB.
-3.Last N messages for the conversation are loaded.
+3. Last N messages for the conversation are loaded.
-4.Agent decides whether to answer directly or use tools.
+4. Agent decides whether to answer directly or use tools.
-5.Tools call external APIs as needed.
+5. Tools call external APIs as needed.
-6.Agent response is saved to database.
+6. Agent response is saved to the database.
-7.Agent response returned to the user.
+7. Agent response is returned to the user.
-8.In successive query,the previous conversation gets persisted in db.
+8. In successive queries, the previous conversation gets persisted in the DB.